Coronavirus infections far exceed reported cases, CDC estimates

 In the New York City metropolitan area, for example, the CDC estimated based on samples collected in March and April that 6.9% of the population had contracted the virus, a level that would be equivalent to at least 12 times the number of reported cases.
 In the San Francisco Bay Area, samples collected in April showed a far smaller percentage of people contracted the virus, at 1%.
 But that was still nine times the reported case load in the region.

 The CDC’s study suggests the numbers of such people could be vast.
-But it also indicates that even the hardest-hit locales are nowhere near the 60% infection level needed to establish so-called herd immunity.
+But it also indicates that even the hardest-hit locales are nowhere near the 60 percent infection level needed to establish so-called herd immunity.

 Many infected people don’t develop symptoms, and the CDC findings suggest a need for more testing to detect outbreaks and contain the virus’s spread.
 At present, the U.S. is conducting between 700,000 and 800,000 tests a day, according to the COVID Tracking Project.
 That number has grown significantly in recent weeks, but is still a fraction of what experts suggest is needed.